hatfieldlibrary/commons/README.md

 A docker file is provided.
 It can be used to create a container after the project has been built using `npm run build:prod`.
 ## Production Requirements

-Session management in the production environment requires redis (the redis port is configurable in credentials.js) for use as the session store.
-In development, we rely on Passport session and no session store is required.
+Session management in the production environment requires redis as the session store.
+The redis port is configurable in credentials.js.
+In development, we rely on Passport sessions.
+No session store is required.

 ## Running Unit Tests